 The next panel is different in the sense that it deviates from the Hindu theme or myth and depicts the "Assault of Maya".
 Here Lord Buddha is shown in the center sitting on the Vajrasana in Bhumisparshasana calling the Earth goddess to witness his victory over Maya or the god of Lust and death?

 The facade of temple carries elaborate, rich and intricate carvings.
 The niches of the door jambs have been carved into complex gables and are executed in late Kashmiri style.

 The facade depicts the Ganga, the Yamuna, several Yakshas and.
 Kinnaras, ten incarnations of Lord Vishnu, the Navgrahas and Surya or sun god.
-Surya is repeatedly shown on his chariot drawn by seven horses making it explicit that the temple was dedicated to Sun god at some point of time.
+Surya is repeatedly shown on his chariot drawn by seven horses making it explicit that the temple was dedicated to Sun god at some point in time.

 Restoration Work at TempleClick thumbnail to view full-size

 The architecture of the temple is quite impressive.
-The masonry work of the temple structure in combination with the alternate layers of stone and wood was preferred due to the climatic and seismic compulsions.
+The masonry work on the temple structure in combination with the alternate layers of stone and wood was preferred due to the climatic and seismic compulsions.
 This is known as the Kath-Kuni style of architecture still common in hills.
-The stone wooden alliance has become a part of tradition and has never been abandoned by the people.
+The stone wooden alliance has become a part of the tradition and has never been abandoned by the people.
 This classical trait gradually became a part of folk culture or architecture.

-The top of the temple is covered with a steep gable roof of wooden shingles.
+The top of the temple is covered with a steep gable roof with wooden shingles.
 It gives the look of a pyramid which is very similar to the Shikhara or the style of pointed roofed temples of stone as are found in the plains.